chjj/zest/README.md

 # Zest

-__zest.js__ is a fast, lightweight, and extensible CSS selector engine.
+__zest__ is a fast, lightweight, and extensible CSS selector engine.

 Zest was designed to be very concise while still supporting CSS3/CSS4 selectors and remaining fast.